-E-waste has been on mind lately, mainly because I’ve been debating the issue of real books vs. digital readers.
-Since e-waste is a large part of the digital reader vs. book debate, we’ll should look at e-waste before we look at the pros and cons of digital readers vs. real paper-filled books.
+E-waste has been on mind lately, mainly because I’ve been debating the issue of paper books vs. digital readers and e-waste is a large part of the digital reader vs. book debate.

 What is e-waste?